Jenny Duncalf: Biography

 Duncalf was born in Haarlem, Netherlands, but was a pupil at Harrogate Grammar School where she attended from 1994 to 2001.
 As a junior player, she won the European Junior Championship title.
 Duncalf won the European Individual Championship title in 2006 and 2007, and the British National Championship title in 2007 and 2009.

-She was also a member of the England team which won the World Team Squash Championships in 2006.
+Duncalf represented the 2006 England team at the 2006 Commonwealth Games in Melbourne, Australia, where she competed in the singles and doubles events.
+Also in 2006, she was a member of the England team which won the World Team Squash Championships in 2006.

 In 2008, she finished runner-up at the British Open, losing in the final to Nicol David.
 Duncalf ended the year 2009 on a high when she won three titles in a row—the Soho Square Open, the US Open and the prestigious Qatar Classic.

 In October 2010, in the women's singles final of the 2010 Commonwealth Games in Delhi, Duncalf was defeated by Nicol David 11–3, 11–5, 11–7 in 40 minutes to settle for the silver medal.
 Soon after, she was part of the English team that won the silver medal at the 2010 Women's World Team Squash Championships.

 In 2012, she was part of the England team that won the silver medal at the 2012 Women's World Team Squash Championships.
+Duncalf went to another Commonwealth Games after representing the 2014 England team at the 2014 Commonwealth Games in Glasgow, Scotland, where she competed in the squash events and won a silver medal, partnering Laura Massaro.

 Duncalf won ten gold medals for the England women's national squash team at the European Squash Team Championships from 2004 to 2015.

 She announced her retirement at the end of the 2019 season after gaining 133 caps for England.

 Personal life

 Duncalf is in a relationship with fellow former No. 1 squash player Rachael Grinham.
+In 2017 they revealed their relationship, making them the first two squash players to publicly come out while still active in professional play.